Holiday Room Spray Recipes + Free Printable Labels

 Is Witch Hazel or Vodka Better for Room Spray?

-Some claim using vodka instead of witch hazel will help the scent last longer but I’ve tried both and I didn’t really notice a difference.
+Some claim that using vodka instead of witch hazel will help the scent last longer, but I’ve tried both and didn’t notice any difference.

 Can You Use Rubbing Alcohol Instead of Witch Hazel for Room Spray?

-Rubbing alcohol can be used instead of witch hazel as well.
-I prefer not to use it because I am not 100% sure that it is safe.
+Rubbing alcohol can also be used instead of witch hazel.
+However, I prefer not to use it because I am not 100% sure that it is safe.

-As of right now, it is not classified as a carcinogen but in my opinion, it does have the potential to be a hazardous chemical.
+Currently, it is not classified as a carcinogen, but I believe it can potentially be a hazardous chemical.

 Oils?

-If you purchase from Simply Earth you can use the code HAPPYHEARTFREE to receive a big bonus box and a $40 Simply Earth gift card with the purchase of an essential oil recipe box.
+If you purchase from Simply Earth, you can use the code HAPPYHEARTFREE to receive a big bonus box and a $45 Simply Earth gift card with the purchase of an essential oil recipe box.

 Final Thoughts About Holiday Room Spray